SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 1:

-spawn the constellations in front of the player at eye level (cory)

-increase collider size on stars as they get further away (Sam)
+Display the order of the stars closest to farthest as each one is selected.
+(Sam)

+Change Score UI to misses (Vanessa)

+move the player to the center of the constellation once the player has completed it.
+(Cory)

+Place a model of the sun at 1/3 of the players height (Peter)

 tilt the skybox to the correct angle.
-(Patrick)
+(Carter)

 # Project part 2
 This part is focused on showing the ellipse like movement of stars viewed from earth to determine their distance from the player

 Task list for part 2:

-create a protractor tool that can measure the angle between to points on a stars ellipse (Carter or Kain)
+instead of the stars moving in a circle, the player should move in a circle.

+add more stars at a variety of distances and angles from the player. ie horizontal to vertical

+place a stationary model of the sun at the center of the players orbit

+place a model of the earth beneath the player at roughly their knees

+click and hold the trigger to use angle tool instead of pressing twice

+Display a fan when the angle tool is being used.